rohit1901/boom-router/README.md

 ### `<Switch />`

-There are cases when you want to have an exclusive routing: to make sure that only one route is rendered at the time, even if the routes have patterns that overlap.
-That's what `Switch` does: it only renders **the first matching route**.
+In some cases, you may want exclusive routing to ensure that only one route is rendered at a time, even if the routes have overlapping patterns.
+This is where `Switch` comes in: it only renders **the first matching route**.

 ```js
 import { Route, Switch } from "boom-router";